Scandiking/Liang-Chapter-6/README.md

 ---

 __Objectives__
-> - To write programs for executing statements repeatedly using a `while` loop
+> - To define methods with formal parameters
-> - To write loops for the guessing number problem
+> - To invoke methods with actual parameters (i.e. arguments)
-> - To follow the loop design strategy to develop loops
+> - To define methods with a return value
-> - To control a loop with the user confirmation or a sentinel value
+> - To define methods without a return value and distinguish the differences between void methods and value-returning methods
-> - To obtain large input from a file using input redirection rather than typing from the keyboard
-> - To write loops using `do-while` statements
+> - To pass arguments by value
+> - To develop reusable code that is modular, easy to read, easy to debug, and easy to maintain
-> - To write loops using `for` statements
+> - To write a method that converts hexadecimals to decimals
-> - To discover the similarities and differences of three types of loop statements
+> - To use method overloading and understand ambiguous overloading
-> - To write nested loops
-> - To learn the techniques for minimizing numerical errors
+> - To determine the scope of variables
-> - To learn loops from a variety of examples (`GCD`,`FutureTuition` and `Dec2Hex`).
+> - To apply the concept of method abstraction in software development
-> - To implement program control with `break` and `continue`.
+> - To design and implement methods using stepwise refinement
-> - To process characters in a string using a loop in a case study for palindrome
-> - To write a program that displays prime numbers
 >
-> Liang, 2020, p.143[^1]
+> Liang, 2020, p.227[^1]

 ---